bhamrick/precision_system/README.md

 or K, 4♣️ and 4♦️ are not needed as signoff as opener has shown a maximum after an invitational bid.
 Therefore, 4♣️ is keycard in clubs, 4♦️ is keycard in hearts, and 4NT is keycard in spades.

+Example 5: After 2♦️-2NT-3♣️-3♦️-3♥️ Showing 3=4=1=5 and a minimum, 4♣️ is a signoff
+so 4♦️ is keycard in clubs and 4NT is keycard in hearts.
+After a response to 4NT, 5♠️ is a signoff indicating that responder had long spades, since it was impossible to keycard in spades, and 5NT is instead the king ask.